-- (1) The consolidated statement of operations for the year ended December 31, 2012 included the Company's Pre-IPO and Post-IPO operations during 2012. - (2) The determination of the tax attributes of our distributions is made annually as of the end of our fiscal year based upon our taxable income for the full year and distributions paid for the full year.
+(1) The consolidated statement of operations for the year ended December 31, 2012 included the Company's Pre-IPO and Post-IPO operations during 2012.

+- (2) The determination of the tax attributes of our distributions is made annually as of the end of our fiscal year based upon our taxable income for the full year and distributions paid for the full year.
 Therefore, a determination made on a quarterly basis may not be representative of the actual tax attributes of our distributions for a full year.
-If the tax characteristics of the Company's distributions paid during 2017 were determined as of March 31, 2017, approximately \$0.08 per share of the Company's distributions represented a return of capital.
+If the tax characteristics of the Company's distributions paid during 2017 were determined as of September 30, 2017, approximately \$0.27 per share of the Company's distributions represented a return of capital.
 The return of capital portion of these distributions as of December 31, 2016, 2015, 2014, and 2013 (which includes the period December 8, 2012 to December 31, 2012), was \$0.09, \$0.23, \$0.72, and \$0.40. - (3) On January 1, 2016, we adopted Accounting Standards Update ("ASU") 2015-03 which requires that debt issuance costs related to a recognized debt liability to be presented on the balance sheet as a direct deduction from the carrying amount of the debt liability rather than as an asset.
-Adoption of ASU 2015-03 requires the changes to be applied retrospectively.
+Adoption of ASU 2015-03 requires the changes to be applied retrospectively. - (4) The weighted average yield on our performing debt investments is computed as (a) the annual stated accruing interest on our debt investments at the balance sheet date, plus the annualized accretion of loan origination fees, original issue discount, market discount or premium, and loan amendment fees divided by (b) amortized cost of our debt investments, excluding assets on non-accrual basis as of the balance sheet date. - (5) The weighted average yield on our performing debt investments is computed as (a) the annual stated accruing interest on our debt investments at the balance sheet date, plus the annualized accretion of loan origination fees, original issue discount, market discount or premium, and loan amendment fees divided by (b) amortized cost of our debt investments, including assets on non-accrual basis as of the balance sheet date.